 Perhaps nothing reflects the Fijians’ reverence for tradition like yaqona (kava) drinking.
-Visit any Fijian village or home, particularly on a weekend, and you will probably come upon the spectacle of a family sitting on the floor around a large wooden bowl filled with a muddy-coloured liquid, drinking the contents from half a coconut shell.
-You will then be asked, “E dua na bilo?” (`Try a cup?’).
+Visit any Fijian village or home, particularly on a weekend, and you will probably come upon the spectacle of a family sitting on the floor around a large wooden bowl filled with a muddy-colored liquid, drinking the contents from half a coconut shell.
+You will then be asked, “Mai dua na bilo?” (`Try a cup?’).

 You definitely should try a cup, though don’t expect ambrosia.
-The drink is prepared from the pulverised root of (Piper methysticum), a plant from the pepper family, and has a tingly numbing effect on the tongue.
+The drink is prepared from the pulverized root of (Piper methysticum), a plant from the pepper family, and has a tingly numbing effect on the tongue.
 The taste, not unpleasant, takes some getting used to and from a visitor’s point of view it is de rigueur at least to Tovolea mada (`Try please’).

 The most important aspect of yaqona drinking is psychological.
 Sitting around a bowl in the village, exchanging talanoa (conversation, chat) and listening to the guitars hammer away is a very pleasant experience.
 Most importantly, the act of sharing a bowl creates an invisible bond between the participants.
 The visitor feels a warmth and acceptance among complete strangers that is normally associated with family or close friends.
 It is no accident that in Fiji many business deals and social contracts are consummated around a yaqona bowl.